BattlesnakeOfficial/docs/blog/2023-03-06-battlesnake-is-joining-devcycle/index.md

 ---

-We’re very excited to announce that the Battlesnake team is joining [DevCycle](https://devcycle.com), a leading feature management and devtool company.
+We’re very excited to announce that the Battlesnake team is joining [DevCycle](https://devcycle.com/?utm_source=Referral&utm_medium=battlesnake-blog&utm_campaign=acquisition-communication), a leading feature management company.
 Combined, we’ll be able to support developers from all experiences and backgrounds in becoming better programmers and delivering amazing products worldwide.

 <!--truncate-->